saws-lab/SAP_H3N2_ML/README.md

-This code is associated with the paper (accepted to be published at Nature Communications) from Shah et. al., "Seasonal antigenic prediction of influenza A H3N2 using machine learning".
+This code is associated with the paper from [Shah et. al., "Seasonal antigenic prediction of influenza A H3N2 using machine learning"](https://doi.org/10.1038/s41467-024-47862-9).

 # Seasonal antigenic prediction of influenza A H3N2 using machine learning